Theatre Row (New York City): History of theatres

-In 1974 when founder Robert Moss moved Playwrights Horizons into 42^{nd} Street, their neighbors consisted of massage parlors and adult shops.
+In 1974 when founder Robert Moss moved Playwrights Horizons into 42nd Street, their neighbors consisted of massage parlors and adult shops.
 Through communications with 42SDC founder Fred Papert, the goal of the revitalization project was to develop theatre productions at affordable prices to bring in paying visitors.
 While Robert Moss founded the company in 1971, he was only artistic director from 1971 to 1980.
 Through time, Tim Sanford, who originally started as an intern in 1984, became artistic director of Playwrights Horizon in 1996.
-Through 42SDC’s redevelopment projects in 1999, Playwrights Horizons opened its new building in 2003.
-When Stanford stepped down in July of 2020, Adam Greenfield took over as artistic director.
+Through 42SDC's redevelopment projects in 1999, Playwrights Horizons opened its new building in 2003.
+When Stanford stepped down in July 2020, Adam Greenfield took over as artistic director.
 Notably, Casey York became managing director of Playwrights Horizons in 2024 after being with the company since 2010.